Skip to main content

 How Do QITs Work?

-To establish a QIT, the Medicaid applicant, their guardian, or a person appointed by them in a power of attorney needs to prepare a trust document and open a bank account.
-The qualifying applicant designates a person to manage the trust (a “trustee"), who cannot be the applicant themselves but can be a family member (such as an adult child).
+To establish a QIT, the Medicaid applicant, their guardian, or a person appointed by them in a power of attorney must prepare a trust document and open a bank account.
+The qualifying applicant designates a person to manage the trust (a “trustee“), who cannot be the applicant themselves but can be a family member (such as an adult child).

 The state where the applicant receives Medicaid long-term care benefits must be named the trust beneficiary.
 QITs are irrevocable, so they cannot be changed once they are made.